 Best Cross Training Shoes Reviewed and Compared

-Cross training, not to be confused with cross country running, refers to combining exercises of different disciplines such as cycling, swimming, strength training or a fitness class, to supplement their running.
+Cross training, not to be confused with cross country running, refers to combining exercises of different disciplines such as cycling, swimming, running, strength training or a fitness class, to supplement their running.
 It helps build flexibility and strength in muscles that are not used in running.
 However, if you don’t have essential support, you will easily get stress injuries to your muscles because of high- intense workouts.

 Cross training shoe is often a hybrid of some different types of footwear.
 It may have the lateral stability of tennis shoes or basketball sneakers, the heel cushioning of running shoes and the forefoot cushioning of shoes for volleyball.
 It can be made of flexible materials like those in running shoes or all leather type materials.
 The special feature of this shoe is that it doesn’t specialize in any specific types of activity.
 These shoes have to be versatile enough to be utilized for many different activities, and for people who take part in different activities.